- EMERGENCY FOOD

 Jordan: It almost looks like a business trailer that's slapped on top of an industrial trucks.
 It's like you've got a house and a brute force vehicle as well.
 So it looks like you're ready to take on anything with that.

 Joe: It's running on a rig basically.
 You're talking about, you're running on an Allison transmission here, so you're firing on a pretty big cab here for what you need.
-It's basically a box truck at this point, that's been rigged out to be able to withstand the apocalypse.
+At this point, it's essentially a box truck that has been outfitted to endure the rigors of preparing for the apocalypse.
 You could throw a motorcycle on the back of it, just extend the distance a little bit there.
 It's a 2000 mile range pure fuel up.
 So that's pretty decent.
 Pretty decent.
 A little pricey though, so I think we'll skip onto the next one, which is probably the coolest looking one.
 That's that Knight 15.
 It looks like something out of a James Bond movie probably, right?

 Jordan: Yeah.
 Yeah, that's the first thing I think of as well, or maybe the next Batman movie, he's driving this Knight.
 Yeah, that thing's awesome.
 It definitely grabs the eye.
 So if you're trying to be a prepper, that's not really on the radar, I think this last category goes without saying, maybe you don't just have it chilling in your front yard or all your neighbors are going to show up and want to ride in all your vehicles when things go down.
 So yeah, definitely a sweet car for sure.